Reduced vertical separation minima: Requirements

 Only aircraft with specially certified altimeters and autopilots may fly in RVSM airspace, otherwise the aircraft must fly lower or higher than the airspace, or seek special exemption from the requirements.
 Additionally, aircraft operators (airlines or corporate operators) must receive specific approval from the aircraft's state of registry to conduct operations in RVSM airspace.
 Non RVSM approved aircraft may transit through RVSM airspace provided they are given continuous climb/descent throughout the designated airspace, and 2,000 ft vertical separation is provided at all times between the non-RVSM flight, and all others for the duration of the climb/descent.

 "State aircraft", which includes aircraft used in military, customs and police service, are exempted from the requirement to be RVSM approved.
-Participating states have been requested, however, to adapt their state aircraft for RVSM approval, to the extent possible, and especially those aircraft used for general air traffic (GAT).
+Participating states have been requested, however, to adapt their state aircraft for RVSM approval, to the extent possible, and especially those aircraft used for General Air Traffic (GAT).

+If the RVSM level is exceeded it is an 'incident' and needs to be reported within 72 hours.